 More details about these top nutrients

-calcium than any other mineral — making up about 2% of your total adult
+than any other mineral — making up about 2% of your total adult body weight.
+It’s

-of calcium.
-If your body doesn’t get the calcium it needs from food or supplementation,
+If your body doesn’t get the calcium it needs from food or supplementation, it takes

 Getting enough calcium isn’t as simple as adding more to your diet.
 Absorbability

 is just as important, if not more important, than a high intake.
 Calcium absorption